-Additionally, the bill mandates that the Secretary of Natural Resources amend the Vermont Water Quality Standards by July 1, 2026, to reflect this inclusion.
-It also stipulates that prior to this date, the Secretary cannot deny approval for the use of Class B(2) waters by such hydroelectric facilities unless it can be demonstrated that their use would impair the water quality.
+Additionally, the bill mandates that the Secretary of Natural Resources amend the Vermont Water Quality Standards by July 1, 2026, to incorporate hydroelectric power generation facilities as a suitable use of Class B(2) waters.
+It also stipulates that prior to this date, the Secretary cannot deny approval for a Class B(2) water for such facilities unless it can be demonstrated that their use would impair the water quality.
 The act is set to take effect upon passage.

 Statutes affected: As Introduced: 10-1252(a), 10-1252